Daniel-Lindsey66/Group-13-SubQuery-Optimization-Project/README.md

 PostgreSQL features a cost-based query optimizer that transforms SQL queries into more efficient permutations to minimize execution time.
-This optimizer utilizes a variety of efficiency improving techniques such as index utilization, query flattening, and query unnesting/decorrelation among others.
+This optimizer utilizes a variety of efficiency improving techniques such as index utilization, query flattening, and subquery unnesting/decorrelation among others.
-This project covers the topic of SQL query unnesting, and provides real-world based evidence on the efficiency improvements unnesting provides on average in comparison to their nested counterparts.
-We also hope to identify edge cases which are impossible to unnest using current methods and attempt to provide a methodology on how to unnest such queries.
+This project covers the topic of SQL subquery unnesting and decorrelation, providing real-world based evidence on the efficiency improvements provided on average when a query has been fully unnested or decorrelated.

+Subqueries can come in multiple forms - nested and nested with correlation:

+ - A **nested query** is simply any query that is placed inside another, often to divide the main query into multiple steps such as for filtering or aggregation operations.
+The inner query(ies) will always run first with the outer most query running last.
+Each execution of an  inner query will be independent of that of the outer query.

+      > SELECT doctor_id, doctor_name, patient_count
+      > FROM doctors
+      > WHERE patient_count > (
+      >   SELECT AVG(patient_count)
+      >   FROM doctors
+      >   WHERE specialization = doctors.specialization
+      > );

+      Result: (5, Ross, 57)

+- A **nested query with correlation** is a subquery that depends on the outer query for execution.
+Since the subquery references columns from the outer query this can make correlated queries less efficient than non-correlated subqueries.

+      > SELECT doctor_id, doctor_name, patient_count
+      > FROM doctors d1
+      > WHERE patient_count = (
+      >    SELECT MAX(patient_count)
+      >    FROM doctors d2
+      >    WHERE d1.specialization = d2.specialization
+      > );

+     Result: (1, David, 20), (2, Shane, 10), (5, Ross, 57)

 We have also identified 3(?) edge cases which are unable to be unnested consistently using current methodology and provided examples and reasoning on why they can't be unnested.